lukas2511/voctoconf/README.md

     - Page for each partner with support for them to edit their own description
     - Own BBB room
     - Partner highlighted on event page if BBB room was active

+## Possible future features

+We might implement this stuff at some point, or we might not.
+PRs welecome ;)

+* Name for the project
+* Update current events, workshops, user count automatically
+* announcements using markdown
+* cleanup event overview lectures section to allow for none BBB lectures
+* ...